simonangel-fong/Note_Tech/Database/dba_backup_recovery/rman/rman_backup_command/rman_backup_command.md

 BACKUP AS BACKUPSET DATAFILE <file#>;
 -- Create datafile backup as a backup set with a specific tag:
 BACKUP AS BACKUPSET DATAFILE <file#> TAG <tag_name>;
+-- Create datafile backup as a backup set by path BACKUP AS BACKUPSET DATAFILE 'path';

 -- Create image copies of datafile and control file BACKUP AS COPY DATABASE;